Contracting Framework

 Optimizing our contract portfolio

 We work with our customers to optimize the value of our contract portfolio.
 With respect to new contracting activity, there is often a lag from when contracting discussions begin and when contracts are executed.
-With our large pipeline of business under negotiation in our uranium segment, and a value driven strategy, we continue to be strategically patient in considering the commercial terms we are willing to accept.
-We layer in contracts over time, with higher commitments in the near term and declining over time in accordance with utilities growing uncovered requirements.
+With a value-driven strategy and numerous contracting opportunities in our uranium segment, we continue to be strategically patient inonsidering the commercial terms we are willing to accept.
+We layer in contracts over time, with higher commitments in the near term and declining over time in anticipation of utilities growing uncovered requirements.
 Demand may come in the form of off-market negotiations or through on-market requests for proposals.
 We remain confident that we can add acceptable new sales commitments to our portfolio of long-term contracts to underpin the ongoing operation of our productive capacity and capture long-term value.

 At times, we may also look for opportunities to optimize the value of our portfolio.
 In cases where there is a changing policy, operating, or economic environment, including the introduction of new taxes or tariffs in certain jurisdictions, we manage risk accordingly.
 We have taken actions such as positioning material ahead of expected deliveries, revising our contract terms to protect us from unexpected future implementation of taxes or tariffs, and adjusting our contracts to minimize potential negative impacts while maintaining strong customer relationships, and we will continue to consider additional mitigation in the future.